Virmak/ef-core-sqlite-concurrency/README.md

 ## Overview

-The EF Core SQLite Concurrency Extension is a C# library designed to extend Entity Framework Core (EF Core) to support optimistic concurrency with SQLite databases.
-This library provides extension methods for EF Core DbContext or DbSet, enabling the creation of concurrency tokens and generating migrations to implement optimistic concurrency in SQLite databases.
+This library enables the creation of concurrency tokens and generating migrations to implement optimistic concurrency in EF Core using SQLite databases.

 ### Motivation